fgarada1/California_Optimized_Travel/README.md

 make test
 ./test

-and should show the result of all of the tests in tests.cpp.
+and this should show the result of all of the tests in tests.cpp.